lightward/mechanic-tasks/docs/auto-tag-customers-who-purchase-an-item-on-sale/README.md

 This task will run for each new order that's created, tagging customers who purchase a product that has a "compare at" price.

-Run this task manually to have Mechanic scan your entire customer base, and each customer's order history. **This may take some time!** To ensure that Mechanic can access your complete history, [make sure "Read all orders" is enabled](https://help.usemechanic.com/tutorials/enabling-read_all_orders).
+Run this task manually to have Mechanic scan your entire customer base, and each customer's uncancelled order history. **This may take some time!** To ensure that Mechanic can access your complete history, [make sure "Read all orders" is enabled](https://learn.mechanic.dev/platform/shopify/read-all-orders).

 **Please note**: This task will only tag customers who've purchased a product that _currently_ has a "compare at" price.
 Historical information about "compare at" pricing is not available, and so this task cannot make tagging decisions based on historical pricing.